Cannabis in Wisconsin: Eau Claire (2018)

-In November 2018, Eau Claire city council members approved a resolution setting a $1 fine for first-time possession of up to 25 grams of cannabis (though with court costs included the total comes to $138).
+In November 2018, Eau Claire city council members approved a resolution setting a $1 fine for first-time possession of up to 25 grams (9/10 oz) of cannabis (though with court costs included the total comes to $138).
 The resolution came a few weeks after voters in Eau Claire County approved a non-binding referendum expressing support for legalizing the recreational use of cannabis.

-Madison decriminalization (2020)
+Madison legalization (2020)

-In November 2020, Madison Common Council approved legislation to allow individuals 18 and older to possess up to 28 grams of cannabis and consume it in public and private places.
+In November 2020, Madison Common Council approved legislation to allow individuals 18 and older to possess up to 28 grams (1 oz) of cannabis and consume it in public and private places.
 Use within 1000 feet of a school, where tobacco smoking is prohibited, or without the consent of the property owner remain illegal under the law (reduced to a $1 fine).
 The ordinance passed with only one opposing vote.

 Milwaukee County (2021)

-In March 2021, the Milwaukee County Board of Supervisors voted 16–1 to reduce the penalty for possession of up to 25 grams of cannabis to $1 (not including court costs).
+In March 2021, the Milwaukee County Board of Supervisors voted 16–1 to reduce the penalty for possession of up to 25 grams (9/10 oz) of cannabis to $1 (not including court costs).
 Previously the fine was $275.